SuxinL/Notes/Philosophy/learning/models/tool.md

 An instruction means the specific action that the user wants the tool to do like `git add`.

-##### Configuration
+##### Options

-An instruction can contain configuration for specific cases.
+An instruction can contain specific options for this action.
 - Some tools only have one mode of working like that a kettle can be only toggled on or off.
-- Many others enable users to configure how it works for a job like air conditioners provide options of temperature, timer, and the intensity of wind.
+- Many others enable users to specify how it works for a job like air conditioners provide options of temperature, timer, and the intensity of wind.

 #### Object